-India Is Banning Beggars For Ivanka Trump's Upcoming Visit
+India Is Preparing For Ivanka Trump's Visit In A Controversial Way

 In preparation for the first daughter's trip to the south Indian city of Hyderabad at the end of November, city officials are cracking down.
 The Indian Express reports that India is banning beggars for Ivanka Trump's upcoming visit in an effort to boost its image.
 A total of 6,000 people will be pulled off the streets ahead of the Global Entrepreneurship Summit, held at Hitec City Nov.
 28 through 30.
 Trump will be leading an American delegation to the summit in the city later this month.
 The event, an annual gathering now in its eighth year, is themed "Women First, Prosperity for All."